 In addition, experts have warned that if the livestock industry continues with business-as-usual, by 2030 it will take up 49% of the remaining emissions budget to keep global warming to below 1.5 degrees.
 The continued growth of the global livestock industry risks exceeding emissions budgets, “limits the removal of CO2 from the atmosphere through restoring native vegetation and threatens remaining natural carbon sinks where land could be converted to livestock production.”

-Meanwhile, a 2018 report by the Institute for Agriculture and Trade Policy (IATP) and GRAIN found that the world’s top five meat and dairy corporations—JBS, Tyson Foods, Cargill, Dairy Farmers of America, and Fonterra—emit more greenhouse gases annually than ExxonMobil, Shell, or BP.
+Meanwhile, a 2018 report by the Institute for Agriculture and Trade Policy (IATP) and GRAIN found that the world’s top five meat and dairy corporations emit more greenhouse gases annually than the largest fossil fuel companies.

 Despite the scale of this impact, emissions are only one part of the problem with either the fossil fuel or the animal agriculture industries; climate campaigners have been successful at tarnishing the image of fossil fuel companies not just by highlighting their impact on the climate, but also by showing the other harms and injustices they create.